nakome/tools/README.md

 # Tools

-is a set of simple tools for web development.
+Set of simple tools for web development.

 - [HTML Editor](https://snippex.surge.sh/0-html-editor.html): Tool for editing and manipulating HTML code.
 - [Markdown Editor](https://snippex.surge.sh/24-md-editor.html): Text editor in Markdown format, which can be converted to HTML.